Jump to section

 The lack of empathy within an organization has consequences:

 1. Poor quality in employees’ wellbeing.

-As we previously mentioned, a worker’s wellbeing plays an important role in their overall productivity and performance.
+As we previously mentioned, a worker’s well-being plays an important role in their overall productivity and performance.

-A company that lacks empathy doesn’t take care of their employees’ mental health, and it certainly doesn’t feel like a company one can rely on for security and care.
+A company that lacks empathy doesn’t take care of its employees’ mental health, and it certainly doesn’t feel like a company one can rely on for security and care.
 Therefore, workers feel overworked, stressed, unsafe, and are likely to suffer from burnout syndrome.